 The University of California system (UC Berkeley, UCLA, UC San Diego, UC Irvine, UC Santa Barbara, and others) is also indefinitely test-blind.
 There are also a few small test-blind colleges that might be of note and are on the more competitive side: Pitzer, Reed College, and Dickinson College.

-Top 20 Best Bets for Test-Optional
+“Top 20″ Ranked Best Bets for Test-Optional

 Number one on the list is UChicago, which was test-optional even before the pandemic hit.
-There is no data for UChicago since they don’t release a common data set, but we would still call it a best bet because they have been open to the idea of test-optional since before the pandemic.
+There is no data for UChicago since it doesn’t release a common data set, but we would still call it a best bet because they have been open to the idea of test-optional since before the pandemic.
 If you’re in range at UChicago, though, we would still encourage you to send your scores.